jrohall/csa/README.md

 # Center For Societal Aspiration Web Application

 This is a project created by jrohall to prototype what the Center for Societal Aspiration web application would look like if transferred to a MERN stack.
-Please note that this project is in its infancy and has yet to be dockerized. **You will need to add a database yourself, I recommend installing mongoDB Compass to managed the database.**
+Please note that this project is in its infancy and has yet to be dockerized. **You will need to add a database yourself, I recommend installing mongoDB Compass to manage the database.**

 ## Environment Variables